roman-milk/roman-milk.github.io/daddys-obsession.md

  It was definitely an obsession.
 I was always planning when my next session in her closet would be, but trying to hide from family and office for three- or four-hour blocks is not easy to do.
 Someone is always looking for you!
 Plus, the one day of the first of those two weeks I thought I could do it, she actually wasn't going to be home in the afternoon.
 Instead, I wound up at the office while she was at home, undoubtedly nude and finger-fucking herself to death while giving out her private phone line number to any big cock she met on the Internet.

  Daddy's obsession made me do one, stupid thing, although risk-free to myself.
 I should have thought about it, you know, but I was horny for her, that's all I can say.
 Knowing she had a secret yahoo email address, I kept wondering if I could contact her, anonymously.
 For days and days I put the idea out of mind, but one day at the office, horny and dreaming of her, it just happened.
 I made up this phony hotmail email account, some generic name.
 Then, I sent her one email, something I'd been rolling around in my head for a week.
 "You are a goddess and if I don't get to fuck you in real life, then I think I'm going to have to die an unhappy man!"
 Without thinking, I just hit "send."
 It felt good, to reach out to her, but of course, she'd have no clue who sent it.
-Report_Story #3